TerriaJS/terriajs-indexer/README.md

     configuration](#index-configuration) as its value.
 Only the properties specified in this object will be indexed.

-    The automatically computed height of features is can be indexed by providing a configuration like:
+    To index the automatically computed feature heights, use a configuration like:
     ```
      "indexes": {"height": {"type": "numeric"}}
     ```